How to be a Good CatholicHow to be a good Catholic

 Jesus gives us grace in the Sacraments.
 We can all use a bit more, can’t we?!
 When we have grace (God’s life) in our souls, we have an extra supernatural power inside of us.
 God works in us to help us to live our lives as He calls us to.

-Receiving the Sacraments more often not only gives us this grace, but also leads us to examine ourselves (how we are living our lives) and draws us into prayer.
-This helps us to understand more how God works in us, to get to know and understand Him better, and to know how to live our lives more closely united to Him.
+Receiving the Sacraments more often not only gives us this grace, but also lead us to examine how we are living our lives and draw us into prayer.
+This helps us to understand more how God works in us, to get to know and understand Him better, and to know how to live our lives are more closely united to Him.

 Here are some resources if you are looking for ideas to get started:

-By a Catechism of the Catholic Church or a YouCat (which is the Catechism geared to teens) to have as a reference and to read.
-The Catechisms explain the Catholic faith and what the Chruch believes in and stands for.
+Buy a Catechism of the Catholic Church or a YouCat (which is the Catechism geared to teens) to have as a reference and to read.
+The Catechisms explain the Catholic faith and what the Church believes in and stands for.

-Dr. Scott Hahn is a Catholic apologist.
+Read the writings of Catholic apologist Dr. Scott Hahn.
 He was a protestant minister who converted (with his wife and family) to the Catholic faith after much study and prayer.
 He has videos, resources, and information about his many books on his website.
 Check your local library for his books.